QuantEcon/lecture-python.myst/lectures/newton_method.md

 k_{t+1} = sAk_t^\alpha + (1-\delta) k_t
 ```

-We store the parameters in a [`namedtuple`](https://docs.python.org/3/library/collections.html#collections.namedtuple)
+Since we will use these parameters in many functions for this example, let's store our parameters in [`namedtuple`](https://docs.python.org/3/library/collections.html#collections.namedtuple) to help us keep our code clean and concise.

 ```{code-cell} python3
 SolowParameters = namedtuple("SolowParameters", ('A', 's', 'α', 'δ'))